Skip to main content

 Princeton University is one of the nation’s best, most prestigious, and oldest colleges.
 The university was founded more than two and a half centuries ago, in 1746.
 Two U.S. presidents are Princeton alumni—James Madison and Woodrow Wilson—and the school served as the U.S. capital for a few months in 1783 when the Continental Congress met in Princeton’s Nassau Hall.

 Rather than Greek Life, eating clubs play an integral role in the social life at Princeton.
-The tradition dates back to the 1870s and began in response to the school’s opposition to fraternities, along with its lack of dining options.
+The tradition began in the 1870s, sparked by the school’s opposition to fraternities and its limited dining options.

 7. Rice University